infor-design/enterprise-wc/src/components/ids-radio/README.md

 - Default display set vertical but can also use the  `horizontal` attribute as true for some cases.
 - Default display set as `block`, but can change to `inline-block` by use of `horizontal` attribute as `true`.

-## Converting from Previous Versions
+## Converting from Previous Versions (Breaking Changes)

+**3.x to 4.x**

+- Radio button styles were implemented in 4.0.0
+- Radio buttons were CSS-only components

+**4.x to 5.x**

+- Radio component has changed to a custom element `<ids-radio-group></ids-radio-group>`
+- Individual radio buttons are standalone custom elements `<ids-radio></ids-radio>` and are slotted into groups
+- If using events, events are now plain JS events.
+- Can now be imported as a single JS file and used with encapsulated styles

 ### Converting from 4.x

-The IDS Radio component is now a WebComponent.
-Instead of using classes to define a radio, it is now via the web component structure.
+Radio Buttons are now standalone web components instead of being defined only with CSS styles:

 ```html
 <!-- 4.x radio example -->